-Analysis: How Quinton Dunbar’s arrival will impact Marquise Blair’s role and future with the Seahawks
+Analysis: How Quinton Dunbar’s arrival could impact Marquise Blair’s role and future with the Seahawks

 But Seattle’s trades for Adams and Diggs since Blair was drafted means the team has to find a new role for him or basically consign him to the bench.

-So, the Seahawks have moved Blair to the nickel spot, hoping he can help revive a spot that was a constant problem for Seattle last year.
+So the Seahawks have moved Blair to the nickel spot, hoping he can help revive a spot that was a constant problem for Seattle last year.

-The Seahawks tried Jamar Taylor, Akeem King and Amadi in the slot last year, but mostly decided to just play base defense, leaving three linebackers on the field roughly 70 percent of snaps, by far the most in the NFL.
+The Seahawks tried Jamar Taylor, Akeem King and Amadi in the slot last year, but mostly decided to just play base defense, leaving three linebackers on the field for roughly 70% of snaps, by far the most in the NFL.

 One reason was their confidence that Mychal Kendricks could cover well enough to make it work.
 But another was simply not having a nickel corner they felt was good enough to make it worth taking Kendricks off the field consistently.

-Seattle, though, would like to get back to playing nickel more and as of now Blair appears to be the frontrunner there.
+Seattle, though, would like to get back to playing nickel more and as of now Blair appears to be the front-runner there.

 Before practice Sunday, Blair talked to the media via Zoom and said his snaps at nickel so far in camp are the first he’s played there in his career.